Adhvay0505/LinWatch/README.md

 # LinWatch

 Linux system information, maintenance and update utility.
-Provides detailed system stats (like kernel version, CPU, memory, disk, network, and user info) and optionally checks for and installs software updates.
+Provides detailed system stats (like kernel version, CPU, memory, disk, network, open ports and user info) and optionally checks for and installs software updates.

 ## Clone the Repository